light8227/yo-docs/modding-guides/general/edit-title.md

 parent: General Modding
 ---

-# Editing the Title Screen!
+# Editing the Title Screen
 **Original guide by @komazuraaa on discord.
 Slightly modified by @n123original.
 Tested with YW1 EUR in English.**

 * Open your FA file in Kuriimu2 and navigate to `data/menu`.